Cricket World Cup: Hosts triumph (2011–2019)

+Australian win (2023)

+The 2023 Cricket World Cup was hosted by India.
+The number of teams in the tournament remained at 10, including the Netherlands, which returned to the tournament after a 12-year absence and excluding the inaugural and two-time champions the West Indies; they failed to qualify for the World Cup for the first time in history.
+India were unbeaten in the group stage, as they won all of their matches and defeated New Zealand to advance to the final; Australia lost twice during the group stage before rebounding and going on an eight-game winning streak, including a defeat of South Africa in the semi-finals.
+Afghanistan had their most successful World Cup, with four wins during the group stage, including over defending champions England and former champions Pakistan; they also came close to defeating Australia before Glenn Maxwell's double century steered the Aussies to victory.
+In the final, Australia defeated the 10-match unbeaten India to clinch their record-extending 6th World Cup.

+The 2027 World Cup is coming up.
+It will be hosted in South Africa, Zimbabwe, and Namibia.
+Namibia will still have to go through the qualification process.

 Format

 Qualification

 From the first World Cup in 1975 up to the 2019 World Cup, the majority of teams taking part qualified automatically.
 Until the 2015 World Cup this was mostly through having Full Membership of the ICC, and for the 2019 World Cup this was mostly through ranking position in the ICC ODI Championship.

 Since the second World Cup in 1979 up to the 2019 World Cup, the teams that qualified automatically were joined by a small number of others who qualified for the World Cup through the qualification process.
 The first qualifying tournament being the ICC Trophy; later the process expanding with pre-qualifying tournaments.
-For the 2011 World Cup, the ICC World Cricket League replaced the past pre-qualifying processes; and the name "ICC Trophy" was changed to "ICC World Cup Qualifier".
+For the 2011 World Cup, the ICC World Cricket League replaced the past pre-qualifying processes; and the name "ICC Trophy" was changed to "ICC Men's Cricket World Cup Qualifier".
 The World Cricket League was the qualification system provided to allow the Associate and Affiliate members of the ICC more opportunities to qualify.
 The number of teams qualifying varied throughout the years.

 From the 2023 World Cup onwards, only the host nation(s) will qualify automatically.
 All countries will participate in a series of leagues to determine qualification, with automatic promotion and relegation between divisions from one World Cup cycle to the next.